Rte Gineste With Bus

 By boat

-You can visit the calanques by boat from the Old Port or Pointe Rouge.
-A number of companies offer boat trips, all of which are authorized by the Parc National des Calanques.
-Cruise boats, canoes, kayaks, motorboats – there’s something for everyone!
+You can visit the calanques by boat from the Old Port or the Pointe Rouge.
+There are several companies offering boat trips, all of which are licensed by the Calanques National Park.
+Cruise boats, canoes and kayaks, private motorboats – there’s something for everyone!

-Please note that access by sea is also regulated, so if you wish to go by your own means, it’s best to check with the Parc National des Calanques beforehand, and check the weather.
-Marseillais know all about it: the mistral and the swell can come on suddenly!
+Note that access by sea is also regulated, so if you want to go there on your own, it’s best to check with the Parc National des Calanques beforehand, and check the weather.
+The people of Marseilles know all about it: the mistral and the swell can come on suddenly!

 On foot

-Of course, it’s also possible to discover Marseille’s calanques on foot, and enjoy some magnificent hikes.
-The calanques can be reached by numerous trails, some steeper and more complicated than others.
-That’s why it’s so important to get all the information you need before setting off.
+You can, of course, discover Marseille’s calanques on foot, and enjoy some magnificent walks.
+There are many paths leading to the calanques, some steeper and more complicated than others.
+That’s why it’s so important to get the right information before you set off.
 From the Côte Bleue to the Parc National des Calanques, each of these sporting walks is more beautiful than the next.

 For some years now, the Calanque de Sugiton has been accessible only by reservation during the summer season.